 Pancoast tumors form at the very top of either lung.
-Pancoast tumors are a subset of non-small cell lung cancers that invade the top of the chest wall.
-Because of their location, they invade adjoining tissue.
+They are usually non-small cell lung cancers.
+Because of their location, they frequently invade adjoining tissue.

 Pancoast tumors form an abnormal patch of tissue over the lung apex and principally involve the chest wall structures rather than the underlying lung tissue.
 They may invade areas such as lymph nodes, nerves, ribs, and spine.

 Pancoast Tumor Causes

 The risk factors for almost all lung cancers are similar.
 These include the following:

 Although a Pancoast tumor is a lung tumor, it rarely causes symptoms that are typically related to the lungs (like cough or chest pain).

 The initial symptom is usually pain in the shoulder, the inner part of the shoulder blades, or both.

 The pain may later extend to the inner side of the arm, the elbow, as well as the pinky and ring fingers.

 The associated pain is severe and constant, often requiring narcotic pain medications for relief.
 The affected person usually needs to support the elbow of the affected arm in the opposite hand to ease the tension on the shoulder and upper arm.